NilVentosa/acro-rs/README.md

                                           or env variable ACRO_COLUMN
   - -d, --definition <definition_column>  the column with the definitions [default: 2]
                                           or env variable DEFINITION_COLUMN
+  - -c, --color                           when present the output has colors or if env variable ACRO_COLOR exists
   - -h, --help                            Print help information
   - -V, --version                         Print version information